 So today, we are finally so incredibly, indescribably happy to announce that we have one healthy baby boy due on January 6, 2020.

 And to my friends out there fighting, keep fighting for as long as you can.
 Please don’t let our announcement make you sad.
 I know that feeling deeply.
 But look at this as a sign of hope and a sign that miracles do exist.
 Ask Him again and again.
 Until he’s tired of your prayers.
 Ask Him again.

 Don’t give up hope, infertility is not easy, but at RMI we want to help.
-To schedule an appointment with Dr. Rana, contact RMI's locations in: Oak Brook or Elmhurst.
-To schedule an appointment at any other of RMI's convenient Chicagoland locations contact the office's of Bloomingdale, Chicago, Evanston, Oak Lawn, or Northbrook.
-You can reach a member of the RMI team at 630-403-0074 or send a message here.
+To schedule an appointment with Dr. Rana, contact RMI’s locations in Oak Brook or Elmhurst.
+To schedule, an appointment at any other of RMI’s convenient Chicagoland locations contacts the offices of Bloomingdale, Chicago, Evanston, Oak Lawn, or Northbrook.
+You can reach a member of the RMI team at 630-954-0054 or send a message here.